📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - 72.6% of first-page Google results use schema markup (Backlinko research)

-- Only 30% of all websites implement schema—leaving a 70% opportunity gap
+- Only 30% of all websites implement schema—leaving a 70% opportunity gap for schema markup AI Overviews optimization

 - 36.6% of searches show at least one rich snippet derived from schema markup